grimme-lab/qc2-teaching/doc/recommendations.rst

    In the following guide we will highlight every line, which requires user input

 From here you have everything you need to work on the machines, but it might get somewhat inconvenient because you have to type your password every time.
-Also copying stuff back to your machine is not easily possible, because you shall not copy big files to the ssh-server.
+Also copying files back to your machine is not easily possible, because you shall not copy big files to the ssh-server.

 The following guide is a bit lengthy, but you only have to do it once and you can easily work and move files between your local computer and your work machine.